omeka/plugin-CsvImport/README.md

     record doesn't exist, the row is skipped.
 Note: Currently, to update the collection, the item type, the public and featured parameters, and the tags, the standard Omeka "Modify" button should be used.
-A file can't be attached to an item via update.
+To attach a file to an item, you need to use the column name `file`.

 Columns can be ordered like in examples or not.